SudoWatson/Chess/README.md

 ## Overview

-A basic clone of the famous boardgame Chess.
+A basic clone of the famous board game Chess.
 Take turns with a friend playing it out to see who is the better player.
 ![Initial start of Chess game](./screenshots/main.png)
 ![Example of game movement](./screenshots/movement.png)